hyperlearningai/ontopop/ontology-services/README.md

 * [ontology-ui](ontology-ui) - Custom response models for UI visualisation libraries
 * [ontology-utils](ontology-utils) - Common utility functions

 ### <a name="running"></a>2.4.
+Configuration

+All global and service-specific configuration can be found in the [ontology-common](ontology-common) Maven child module, and specifically in ```src/main/resources/conf/environments```.
+Please refer to the [OntoPop Wiki](https://hyperlearningai.atlassian.net/wiki/spaces/OF/pages/184976100/10.1.1.+Configuration) for a list of configuration property keys and possible values.
+When relevant API applications are built and deployed, Maven is configured such that configuration files from the relevant environment directory are included in the packaged JARs.

+### <a name="running"></a>2.5.
 Running APIs Locally

 To run a specific API locally for development and testing purposes, please navigate into the relevant Maven child module and run the ```ai.hyperlearning.ontology.services.api.<name>.apps.StartAPIApplication``` Spring Boot application.
 For example to run the Ontology Authentication API locally, navigate into the ```ontology-api-auth``` Maven child module and run ```ai.hyperlearning.ontology.services.api.auth.apps.StartAPIApplication```.

 HTTP port numbers for each of the API services are defined in the ```ontology-common``` Maven child module and in ```src/main/java/resources/conf/environment/<environment>/ontology-framework.properties```.

-### <a name="deploying"></a>2.5.
+### <a name="deploying"></a>2.6.
 Deploying APIs using Maven

-The online OntoPop service is currently deployed to the Microsoft Azure cloud computing platform.
+The current MVP phase of OntoPop has only been tested using deployment to local development environments and the [Microsoft Azure](https://azure.microsoft.com/en-gb/) cloud computing platform.
+Furthermore, the current community-hosted instance of OntoPop available via https://ontopop.com is also deployed to the Microsoft Azure cloud computing platform.
 In order to deploy specific APIs to Azure App Service instances using Maven directly, please update the ```pom.xml``` file in the relevant Maven child module and specifically the Azure deployment properties for the relevant target deployment environment profile.
 For example:

 ```
 <!-- Production Environment -->